aerugo/prelude/README.md

 ## Notes

-- The script checks for the presence of clipboard commands (`pbcopy`, `xclip`, `xsel`, `clip`) and uses the first one found to copy the prompt to the clipboard.
+- The script checks for the presence of clipboard commands (`pbcopy`, `xclip`, `xsel`, `clip`, `wl-copy`) and uses the first one found to copy the prompt to the clipboard.
 If none are found, an error is displayed.
 - The script reads `.gitignore` and `.preludeignore` files to exclude specified patterns from the file tree.

 ## Dependencies